DoubleRRL/robo-spark-dash/FIXES.md

 ```

 ## Testing
-1. Start the backend: `npm run dev:backend`
+1. Start all services: `npm run dev:all`
+2. Or run separately:
+   - Backend: `npm run dev:backend`
-2. Start the frontend: `npm run dev:frontend`
+   - Frontend: `npm run dev:frontend`
-3. Start the simulator: `node realisticVehicleSimulator.cjs`
+   - Simulator: `npm run dev:simulator`
-4. Open the app in your browser at `http://localhost:8080`
+3. Open the app in your browser at `http://localhost:8080`

 You should now see:
 - All vehicles staying within the Compton boundary